hpwit/artnetesp32v2/README.md

    * If you want to get some stat please activate the info debug level 'Tools>Core Debug Level>>Info'
    * Have some fun !!
    * do not hesitate to contact me if any question and please let me know about your builds with my libraires
+   * The code is not super clean yet so please be indulgent
+   * I have tried to test as much as I can with my panel [https://www.youtube.com/watch?v=CmE4naL7m_8]

 ## Declaration